jupitern/Scheduler/README.md

 ## ChangeLog

+v1.4

+- min php version updated to 8.0
+- code refactor for php 8
+- bug fix to avoid duplicate dates when calculated dates from different schedules match

 v1.3

  - Changed method add to allow relative one time events like "+1 hour" or "next day 17:00"